axa-ch-webhub-cloud/pattern-library/PULL_REQUEST_TEMPLATE.md

 - [ ] Changelog is up to date.
 - [ ] Typescript typings for properties are up to date.
 - [ ] Designers approved changes or no approval needed.
-- [ ] Check if peer dependencies of components still work.
+- [ ] Peer dependencies of components still work.